drbean/curriculum/conversation/volunteer/slides.md

 Bezos works for a _____(1) called Robin Hood, but is _____(2) the assistant _____(3) of a volunteer fire _____(4).
 At one fire, he is the _____(5) volunteer on the scene.
 The homeowner's house is in _____(6).
 The captain asks the first volunteer to go _____(7) and save the homeowner's _____(8).
 The captain tells Bezos to go upstairs and _____(9) the homeowner a pair of shoes.
 The dog receives more _____(10) from the homeowner _____(11) the pair of shoes.
 The homeowner _____(12) the firefighters for getting _____(13) a pair of shoes.

+## Bezos' fire story

+also
+attention
+captain
+company
+dog
+flames
+get
+her
+inside
+non-profit
+second
+than
+thanks

+Bezos works for a non-profit called Robin Hood, but is also the assistant captain of a volunteer fire company.
+At one fire, he is the second volunteer on the scene.
+The homeowner's house is in flames.
+The captain asks the first volunteer to go inside and save the homeowner's dog.
+The captain tells Bezos to go upstairs and get the homeowner a pair of shoes.
+The dog receives more attention from the homeowner than the pair of shoes.
+The homeowner thanks the firefighters for getting her a pair of shoes.

 ## Bezos reflects on volunteering